SeyedMHS/Seyed-Mostafa-Portoflio/src/content/blog/06-astro-sphere-social-links/index.md

 tags:
 - Tutorial
 - Astro
-- Astro Sphere
+- Seyed Mostafa portfolio
 ---

-Astro Sphere comes preconfigured with social media links for Email, Github, Linked In and Twitter (X), but it's very easy to add more.
+Seyed Mostafa portfolio comes preconfigured with social media links for Email, Github, Linked In and Twitter (X), but it's very easy to add more.

 ### Edit `consts.ts`